 Welcome to the Alachua County Housing Authority

-Gainesville, Florida has a population of approximately 125,000 people and has been ranked among the top places to live and play over the past several years.
-The city is home to the state’s flagship college, the University of Florida, one of the largest campuses in the nation.
-Gainesville is known for its low cost of living, but consequently suffers from a weak job market.
-The University of Florida provides over 70,000 jobs to residents and adds $6 billion to the state’s economy.
+The City of Gainesville, Florida has a population of approximately 124,354 and has been ranked among the top places to live and play over the past several years.
+The City of Gainesville is home to the University of Florida Gators.
+The city is also known for its low cost of living, but consequently suffers from a weak job market.
 Gainesville also has an active arts, cultural, and musical community, hosting major festivals and concerts every year.
 Gainesville was given the title as the “healthiest city in America” because it received the only Gold Well City award by the Wellness Councils of America.

 Housing Authority Board is charged with maintaining the policy and fiduciary responsibilities pertaining to the Housing Authority.
 The Alachua County Housing Authority is an independent legal entity created by State Statute.
 By Special Act of the Florida State Legislature in 1972, Housing Authority Board members are appointed by the Board of County Commissioners.